Handling of Customer Information

 Access & Authentication

-- All Leading2Lean employees must be both qualified and vetted and before being granted access to computer systems and data.
+- All Leading2Lean employees must be both qualified and vetted before being granted access to computer systems and data.

 - Passwords should be forced to change on a periodic basis with reuse prohibited.